underscoreio/essential-scala/src/pages/intro/object-literals.md

 </div>

 <div class="callout callout-info">
-**Java tip**
+#### Return is Implicit {-}

-The return value of the method is determined by evaluating the body---there is no need to write `return`.
+The return value of the method is determined by evaluating the body---there is no need to write `return` like you would in Java.
 </div>